-Women born with intersex variations face additional issues, including the idea that, even when born and raised as girls, with a lifelong social and legal status as women, they should not be permitted to compete as women.
-This is a distinct issue from participation by transgender women, as women with intersex variations who are targeted by exclusions have never sought to transition or change sex classification; they seek to compete in their birth-assigned classification.
+Women born with intersex variations face additional issues, including the idea that, even observed, assigned and raised as girls, with a lifelong social and legal status as women, they should not be permitted to compete as women.
+This is a distinct issue from participation by transgender women, as women with intersex variations who are targeted by exclusions have never sought to transition or change sex classification; they seek to compete in their birth-observed classification.

 - Body shaming is an intersex issue, August 2016